-During Fall 2020, we are offering LIVE VIRTUAL and WRITTEN FEEDBACK writing consultations.
+During Spring 2021, we will, again, be offering LIVE VIRTUAL and WRITTEN FEEDBACK writing consultations.
 Please select the option that works best for you when booking your appointment.
 Drop-ins are also accepted when a Writing Fellow is free.
 Just join our zoom call using the link in the Writing Fellow’s bio on WCOnline.

 LIVE VIRTUAL writing consultations

 Live virtual writing consultations are akin to the face to face consultations that normally occur in the Writing Center space but are conducted on Zoom using Google Docs.
 Appointments can be made up to the time of the appointment, and drop-ins are available whenever a fellow has an open hour.

 Written feedback writing consultations offer you the greatest amount of flexibility as you do not have to be present when the writing fellow is providing feedback on your paper.
 They will work on the paper at the time you have booked the appointment and then return the paper to you.
 Written feedback is available by appointment only.

 In order for the Writing Fellow to provide the most useful feedback, please do the following:

 - upload a copy of your assignment to your appointment form

 - be sure to share a brief description of your concerns in the provided textbox on the appointment form